polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain.md

     ![](/images/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain/connect-a-parachain-6.webp)

-3. Submit a Sudo change
+3. Submit a transaction with Sudo privileges
     1. Select the **paraSudoWrapper** pallet
     2. Click on the **sudoScheduleParaInitialize** extrinsic from the list of available extrinsics